 On the road to transformation, this is arguably the most important first step you can take.
 It can totally change the way you see conditions or behaviours and foster understanding and empathy.

 Learn what to look out for from these pages and start writing a diary in which you note down all your observations.
-Many of the typical behaviours described in the “What you see” pages are quite common and on their own may not be that noteworthy.
+Many of the typical behaviours described in these pages are quite common and on their own may not be that noteworthy.
 However, where there is a cluster of different typical behaviours, possibly across various senses or systems, it may be indicative of an underlying difficulty.
 By recording what you see and by understanding what lies behind what you have observed, you can start to make a difference.

-See our Treatment page for information on how we may be able to help you, or someone you know, improve their performance with simple, quick and effective therapies such as Auditory Integration Training (AIT), Lightwave Stimulation (LWS) or a Neuro-developmental (NDP) programme.
+See our Therapies page for information on how we may be able to help you, or someone you know, improve their performance with simple, quick and effective therapies such as Auditory Integration Training (AIT), Lightwave Stimulation (LWS) or a Neuro-developmental (NDP) programme.